How can I get to Esquinas Lodge?

 We are connected to public electricity and do not have a noisy generator.
 Showers have hot water.
 Bathroom taps have only cold (80 F.) water.
 Rainforest Alliance has certified that our water, which comes from a from a spring in the jungle, is completely safe to drink.We offer free WIFI in the lobby area.

 What should I bring?

-We recommend that you bring lots of T-shirts, shorts and bathing suits, long light cotton trousers for excursions and sitting outside at dusk, a poncho or raincoat, Gore-Tex walking shoes or boots (or sturdy tennis shoes), rubber sandals or surfer‘s slippers for the ocean, binoculars, insect repellent, and a flashlight.
-In case you forget anything, we will be happy to do errands for you since we go to Golfito practically every day.
+We recommend that you bring lots of T-shirts, shorts and bathing suits, long light cotton trousers for excursions and sitting outside at dusk, a poncho or raincoat, Gore-Tex walking shoes or boots, rubber sandals or surfer‘s slippers for the ocean, binoculars, insect repellent, and a flashlight.

 How is the climate?